Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all

 With a cheerful look and a kind word, or perhaps a bad joke or two, I share the kindness that I feel.
 I return kindness with kindness, and unkindness with kindness.
 I show kindness to those who I may otherwise easily become angry with because of some disagreement, not liking much the way they do things, not sharing their point of view.
-But remembering that I am wearing my kind and compassionate humble hoodie, I see that the person standing in front of me, or any any one else is more important than any attitude or viewpoint.
+But remembering that I am wearing my kind and compassionate humble hoodie, I see that the person standing in front of me, or any one else, is more important than any attitude or viewpoint.

 Kindness may sometimes require a little patience, but by putting on my hoodie, I am also putting on patience and gentleness, and I get to feel these things, bringing them to life.
 And wearing them, I bring them with me.
 I am patient with others and I am patient with myself.
 I am patient with situations and tasks.
 I remind myself that those who are closest to me may be the ones in most need of my patience, but I must also see when I am being the one who is behaving in ways that require the patience of others.
 Being patient may sometimes mean slowing down somewhat.
 Taking the time to show some kindness and compassion can be refreshing and calming, and it is at these times when I am more likely to recognize when someone is trying to be kind and patient with me, times that I otherwise may have missed.
 I slow down and listen to what others are saying, finding in their words more reasons to feel compassion.
 I slow down and I look.
 I slow down and I listen.
 When I slow down, I notice some things, like the abundance of compassion and kindness that already exists in this wonderful world.
 And by this, I am deeply humbled.